 - Explore each of the hypothesised value drivers and look for an opportunity to extract “value confessions” from the target customer.

-- Create compelling communications to get to these personas to make them care based the previous workshop’s value confessions.
+- Create compelling communications to reach these personas and make them care, based the previous workshop’s value confessions.

-- Create direct mail communications to each persona that explores in more detail the value and risks of the deal in question.
+- Create direct mail communications to each persona that explore in more detail the value and risks of the deal in question.

-- When in negotiations with a procurement persons, indicate to them that their decision process will be documented and communicated to the relevant person stakeholders.
+- When in negotiations with a procurement team member, indicate to them that their decision process will be documented and communicated to the relevant stakeholders.